temporalio/documentation/docs/app-dev-context/signals.md

-First define your Signal type.
+First, Define the structure of your Signal.
-Then add a Signal handler to your Workflow Definition.
+Signals are handled in your Workflow Definition.

 Signals can be sent to Workflow Executions via the Temporal Client or from within a Workflow.